 Crispy Zucchini Chips, also known as Zucca Chips are becoming popular among the restaurant crowd and foodies alike.
-Zucchini Chips are a healthier alternative to potato chips, which has a high level of carbohydrates.
+Zucchini Chips are a healthier alternative to potato chips, which have a high level of carbohydrates.
 The name Zucca Chips comes from Italy and can be found in Italian restaurants all over.

 -Keto & Paleo Crispy Zucchini Chips – Diet Friendly Snack / Appetizer-